21700119/rasppi_twitter/README.md

 8. Click on the Create button under Access token & access token secret.
 9. You should now see your Consumer API key, Consumer API secret key, Access token, and Access token secret.
 You need these four keys to connect to your Twitter account from your Python program.
 10. Now you have your API key, you’re ready to send a tweet from Python and Raspberry Pi
-11. Test it with the attached code.
+11. Test it with the attached code at the rasppi server

 ## 4. Where can I get more help, if I need it?
 https://projects.raspberrypi.org/en/projects/getting-started-with-the-twitter-api/1